 What you can do if you see warning signs or suspect that your child is sexually harming another child, or thinking about doing so?

-If you are worried that your son or daughter may be sexually harming another child, or if you suspect that your child is being abused act now.
+If you are worried that your child may be sexually harming another child, or if you suspect that your child is being abused, act now.

 Action can lead to abuse being prevented, and children who are being abused receiving protection and help to recover.
-It can also lead to the abuser getting effective treatment to stop abusing and grow up as a safer member of our community.
+It can also lead to the person who abused a child getting effective treatment to stop abusing and grow up as a safer member of our community.
 We need to get support for ourselves too.

 "Talking to my son was the best thing I could have done.
 I set a clear limit, I let him know it was wrong and I told him that I would not help him keep his secrets.
 I also let him know that I loved him, that he was not alone and that together we would find him help."

 "We couldn't understand at first why he hadn't told us.
 Now we know how confused he was.
 He felt that it was his fault, even though he hadn't wanted it to happen."

 Parents of teenage boy who was abused by two friends.

 "I didn't have the words to tell my parents what was going on.
 I said I didn't want to be left alone with kids.
 I wish they had listened to me..."

 A sexually abusing adolescent.